-Although data is a valuable asset for every organization, it does not serve any purpose until it is analyzed or processed to get the desired results.
+Although data is a valuable asset for every organization, it does not serve any purpose until analyzed or processed to get the desired results.

 Primary Data Collection Methods

-Primary data is collected from the first-hand experience and is not used in the past.
-The data gathered by primary data collection methods are specific to the motive of the research, and highly authentic and accurate.
+Primary data is collected from first-hand experience and is not used in the past.
+The data gathered by primary data collection methods are specific to the research’s motive and highly accurate.

-Quantitative techniques for market research and demand forecasting usually make use of statistical tools.
-In these techniques, demand is forecast based on historical data.
+Quantitative techniques for market research and demand forecasting usually use statistical tools.
+In these techniques, demand is forecasted based on historical data.
 These methods of primary data collection are generally used to make long-term forecasts.
-Statistical methods are highly reliable as the element of subjectivity is minimum in these methods.
+Statistical analysis methods are highly reliable as subjectivity is minimal in these methods.

-The term time series refers to a sequential order of values of a variable, known as a trend, at equal time intervals.
-Using trends, an organization can predict the demand for its products and services for the projected time.
+Time Series Analysis: The term time series refers to a sequential order of values of a variable, known as a trend, at equal time intervals.
+Using patterns, an organization can predict the demand for its products and services for the projected time.

-In cases where the time series lacks significant trends, smoothing techniques can be used.
-Smoothing techniques are used to eliminate a random variation from the historical demand.
-This helps in identifying patterns and demand levels that can be used to estimate future demand.
-The most common methods used in smoothing techniques of demand forecasting are simple moving average method and weighted moving average method.
+Smoothing Techniques: In cases where the time series lacks significant trends, smoothing techniques can be used.
+They eliminate a random variation from the historical demand.
+It helps in identifying patterns and demand levels to estimate future demand.
+The most common methods used in smoothing demand forecasting techniques are the simple moving average method and the weighted moving average method.

-Surveys are used to collect data from the target audience and gather insights into their preferences, opinions, choices, and feedback related to their products and services.
-Most survey maker software often a wide range of question types to select from.
+Surveys: Surveys are used to collect data from the target audience and gather insights into their preferences, opinions, choices, and feedback related to their products and services.
+Most survey software often has a wide range of question types to select.

-You can also use a ready-made survey template to save on time and effort.
-Online surveys can be customized as per the brand of the business by changing the theme, logo, etc. They can be distributed through a number of distribution channels such as email, website, offline app, QR code, social media, etc. Depending on the type and source of your audience, you can select the channel.
+You can also use a ready-made survey template to save time and effort.
+Online surveys can be customized as per the business’s brand by changing the theme, logo, etc. They can be distributed through several distribution channels such as email, website, offline app, QR code, social media, etc. Depending on the type and source of your audience, you can select the channel.

-Once the data is collected, survey software can generate various types of reports and run analytics algorithms to discover hidden insights.
-A survey dashboard can give you the statistics related to response rate, completion rate, filters based on demographics, export and sharing options, etc. You can maximize the effort spent on online data collection by integrating survey builder with third-party apps.
+Once the data is collected, survey software can generate various reports and run analytics algorithms to discover hidden insights.
+A survey dashboard can give you statistics related to response rate, completion rate, filters based on demographics, export and sharing options, etc. Integrating survey builder with third-party apps can maximize the effort spent on online real-time data collection.
+Practical business intelligence relies on the synergy between analytics and reporting, where analytics uncovers valuable insights, and reporting communicates these findings to stakeholders.

-Polls comprise of one single or multiple choice question.
-When it is required to have a quick pulse of the audience’s sentiments, you can go for polls.
-Because they are short in length, it is easier to get responses from the people.
+Polls: Polls comprise one single or multiple-choice question.
+You can go for polls when it is required to have a quick pulse of the audience’s sentiments.
+Because they are short in length, it is easier to get responses from people.

-Similar to surveys, online polls too can be embedded into various platforms.
-Once the respondents answer the question, they can also be shown how do they stand as compared to the responses of others.
+Like surveys, online polls can also be embedded into various platforms.
+Once the respondents answer the question, they can also be shown how they stand compared to others’ responses.

-In this method, the interviewer asks questions either face-to-face or through telephone to the respondents.
+Interviews: In this method, the interviewer asks the respondents face-to-face or by telephone.
 In face-to-face interviews, the interviewer asks a series of questions to the interviewee in person and notes down responses.
-In case it is not feasible to meet the person, the interviewer can go for a telephonic interview.
-This form of data collection is suitable when there are only a few respondents.
+If it is not feasible to meet the person, the interviewer can go for a telephone interview.
+This form of data collection is suitable for only a few respondents.
 It is too time-consuming and tedious to repeat the same process if there are many participants.

-In this method, market experts are provided with the estimates and assumptions of forecasts made by other experts in the industry.
-Experts may reconsider and revise their own estimates and assumptions based on the information provided by other experts.
+Delphi Technique: In delphi method, market experts are provided with the estimates and assumptions of forecasts made by other experts in the industry.
+Experts may reconsider and revise their estimates and assumptions based on the information provided by other experts.
 The consensus of all experts on demand forecasts constitutes the final demand forecast.

-A small group of people, around 8-10 members come together to discuss the common areas of the problem.
-Each individual provides his insights on the issue concerned.
+Focus Groups: A focus group is one of the examples of qualitative data in education.
+In a focus group, a small group of people, around 8-10 members, discuss the common areas of the research problem.
+Each individual provides his or her insights on the issue concerned.
 A moderator regulates the discussion among the group members.
 At the end of the discussion, the group reaches a consensus.

-A questionnaire is a printed set of questions, either open-ended or closed-ended, which the respondents are required to answer on the basis of their knowledge and experience with the issue concerned.
-Questionnaire is a part of survey, whereas the end-goal of a questionnaire may or may not be a survey.
+Questionnaire: A questionnaire is a printed set of questions, either open-ended or closed-ended.
+The respondents must answer based on their knowledge and experience with the issue.
+The questionnaire is a part of the survey, whereas the questionnaire’s end goal may or may not be a survey.